district0x/d0x-libs/browser/district-ui-reagent-render/README.md

 This namespace contains district-ui-reagent-render [mount](https://github.com/tolitius/mount) module.x
 It takes a map of [opts](#opts-spec) as an argument:
-* `:container-id` The id of the html element where the root component of you app will be injected.
+* `:target` The html element where the root component of you app will be injected.
 * `:component-ref` The reference (a [Var](https://clojuredocs.org/clojure.core/var)) to the function which returns the root component.

 The validity of the args passed to the module will be checked at runtime if you have set the `clojure.spec.check-asserts` system property to `true`.